-Pursuant to the Administrative Council's request, staff contacted Colby and Powell who did agree to match the low bidder's price.
 I will attempt to answer any questions you may have at the meeting.

-Attachments: Contract for Audit Services
+Attachments: Contract for A Audit Services Action Requested: ☐ Information Only

-A motion to authorize the Executive Director to enter into a contract with Colby & Powell PLC for Fiscal Year 2021 Audit Services.
+A motion to recommend that the Executive Board authorize the Executive Director to enter into a contract with Colby & Powell PLC for Fiscal Year 2021 Audit Services.